FreshKernel/alrayada/server/README.md

    route, by getting only what we need (userDeviceNotifications property in this case), there is no need to get the whole user, take a look at the usages of findUserById() and findUserByEmail()
+2. Try to not use `unsafe {}` in Html builders
+3. Fix the Live chat sorting issue